slack0/slack0/README.md

 I currently do software / analytics / machine learning at [Arch Systems](https://archsys.io/)

-Previously, I was at [Qualcomm](https://qualcomm.com/), [AMD](https://amd.com) / [GlobalFoundries](https://gf.com) in roles spanning software, applied ML and R&D. Before that I was a member of [UCSD VLSICAD Lab](https://vlsicad.ucsd.edu/) and received my Ph.D. in computer engineering.
+Previously, I was at [Qualcomm](https://qualcomm.com/), [AMD](https://amd.com) / [GlobalFoundries](https://gf.com) in roles spanning software, applied ML and R&D. I received my Ph.D. in computer engineering with focus on applied machine learning from UCSD.

 Reach me by email or connect on Twitter or LinkedIn!